-- 7. A location plan of the premises is attached at Appendix C. - 8.
-A copy of the application and amended plan is attached at Appendix D. - 9.
-Under the Licensing Act 2003, statutory guidance issued under section 182 of the Act and the Licensing Authority's statement of Licensing Policy, any licensing application under the Act in respect of which representations have been made to the Licensing Authority and which have not been withdrawn or resolved by mediation fall to be determined by the Licensing Sub-Committee having regard to the evidence before it. - 10.
-Representations regarding the application have been received from a neighbouring resident and the Ward Councillors for the area where the premises are located.
-Copies of the representations are attached at Appendix E. - 11.
-The premises licence, which shows the permitted licensable activities, conditions and plan, is reproduced at Appendix F. - 12.
-A copy of the application has been sent to each of the Responsible Authorities.
-Details of the application have been published on the Council website. - 13.
-After the consultation period, prior to the hearing, the Licensing Authority received correspondence from the applicant's agent requesting that the application be amended (reduced).
-Details of the requested amendment are shown in the correspondence at Appendix G.
+- 7. A summary of the application is attached as Appendix B to this report. - 8.
+Mr Glynn Stead & Mr Morteza Sharemi have jointly held the premises licence since it was granted in April 2015.
+Mr Glynn Stead has also been the Designated Premises Supervisor (DPS) since the licence was granted. - 9.
+A location plan of the premises is attached at Appendix C. - 10.
+A copy of the application is attached at Appendix D. - 11.
+Under the Licensing Act 2003, statutory guidance issued under section 182 of the Act and the Licensing Authority's statement of Licensing Policy, any licensing application under the Act, for a review of a premises licence must be determined by the Licensing Sub-Committee having regard to the evidence before it. - 12.
+A representation in support of the review has been received from South Yorkshire Police.
+A copy of the representation is attached at Appendix E. - 13.
+The premises licence, which shows the permitted licensable activities and conditions, is reproduced at Appendix F. - 14.
+The applicant has indicated that a copy of the application for review was sent to the Premises Licence Holder and Responsible Authorities.